top of page

 • reflecting deeply before responding

-Walk in Two Worlds, Lead from the Heart
+Walking in Two Worlds, Leading from the Heart

 • sacred listening